axone-protocol/contracts/README.md

 This repository hosts Smart Contracts that are deployed on the [OKP4 network](http://okp4.network).
 But they are compatible with any
 [Cosmos blockchains](https://cosmos.network/) that uses the [CosmWasm](https://cosmwasm.com/) framework.

+### Maturity

+The maturity of each contract is indicated by the following emojis:

+💥 Genesis Stage

+This stage represents the initial spark or idea that leads to the development of the smart contract.

+🥚 Initial Stage

+The smart contract is still in its infancy, with basic functionalities just being implemented.
+It is still under development, and its evolution may lead to breaking changes.
+It is not recommended for production use.

+🐣 Intermediate Stage

+The smart contract has undergone a number of tests and improvements, and presents a coherent functional package, but may still lack some advanced features or optimizations.
+It can be used in production in testnets.

+🐥 Mature Stage

+The smart contract is fully developed and tested.
+It's considered safe for production use, offering robust features and optimized performance.

 ### 🗄️ Storage oriented Smart Contracts

 <table>